Israel has turned the tables on Hezbollah, now what comes next? - analysis

 Who is Ibrahim Aqil?

-Aqil has been a wanted terrorist for decades by the US for his role in killing Americans during bombings in the 1980s.
+Aqil has been a terrorist for decades, and he was on the US wanted list for his role in killing Americans during bombings in the 1980s.

-The IDF accused him of planning a major attack on Israel similar to the October 7 attack that Hamas carried out.
-Israel is now proving that its claim it can reach anyone who threatens Israelis is true.
+The IDF accused him of planning a major attack on Israel, similar to the October 7 attack that Hamas carried out.
+Israel is now demonstrating that its claims of being able to reach anyone who threatens Israelis are true.

 People inspect the site of an Israeli strike in the southern suburbs of Beirut, Lebanon, September 20, 2024. (credit: REUTERS/MOHAMED AZAKIR)